International Oversight Committee - UTDPP1092

 - Development of guidelines and formulation of policies to maintain the health and safety of UT Dallas Travelers who participate in University International Travel.

-The Committee will be composed of the following eight voting members appointed by the President: four faculty members recommended by the Committee on Committees, an Associate Provost, a representative from the Office of the Vice President for Research, the Dean of Students, and the Senior Director for the International Center..
-The following persons will serve as non-voting members: the International Center Risk and Insurance Analyst, the Director of Education Abroad, the University Attorney, a representative from the Office of Environmental Health and Safety, and a representative from Human Resources.
-The Senior Director for the International Center serves as the Responsible University Official.
+The Committee will be composed of the following eight voting members appointed by the President: four faculty members recommended by the Committee on Committees, an Associate Provost, a representative from the Office of the Vice President for Research, the Dean of Students, and the Director of International Student Services.
+The following persons will serve as non-voting members: the Assistant Director for International Risk and Safety, the Director of Education, the University Attorney, the Director of Emergency Management and Continuity Planning and a representative from Human Resources.
+The Director of International Education serves as the Responsible University Official.

 The term of office for Committee members will be for two years, and the President can reappoint members for additional terms.
 The Committee will determine a schedule of meetings that includes at least two per semester, with additional meetings called as needed, to review international program proposals to high-risk regions, and to review and discuss policies.